-Please note that The Inns of Court College of Advocacy, ICCA (formerly the ATC) is not able to recommend any provider of non-registered intermediaries or provide assistance in the process of obtaining a registered intermediary.
+Please note that The Advocate’s Gateway is not able to recommend any provider of non-registered intermediaries or provide assistance in the process of obtaining a registered intermediary.

 - The Registered Intermediary Procedural Guidance Manual (2015) London: Ministry of Justice

 - Registered Intermediaries for Vulnerable Victims and Witnesses in Criminal Cases (England and Wales)

 - How To Obtain The Services Of An Intermediary

 - How To Become a Registered Intermediary

 - Intermediaries for Vulnerable Defendants in Criminal Cases (England and Wales)